kimtore/visp/doc/commands.md

 * `play cursor`

-  Add the song under the cursor to the queue if necessary, and start playing.
+  Start playing the current list, starting at the cursor position.

 * `play selection`

-  Add the entire [selection](#selecting-tracks) to the queue, and start playing from the first selected song.
+  Start playing the current [selection](#selecting-tracks).
-  If there is no selection, fall back to the song under the cursor.
+  If there is no selection, fall back to `play cursor` above.

 * `seek +<N>`
   `seek -<N>`